MarkH0705/Mark/README.md

-# Hi I´m Mark, a geochemist working as AI engineer🤗
+# Hi I´m Mark, a geologist working as AI engineer🤗